incident-managementstartupsbest-tools

 A few things that matter at 10-200 engineers:

-The question that matters most is whether the tool can plug into your own workflows: Slack commands, webhooks, APIs, even AI agents.
-Built-in AI features are nice, but the real test is whether the tool gets out of your way and lets your team work how it wants.
+The question that matters: can the tool plug into your workflows?
+Slack commands, webhooks, APIs, AI agents.
+Built-in AI features are nice.
+The real test is whether the tool gets out of your way.

 Switching incident tools is also painful.
 You migrate schedules, escalation policies, integrations, runbooks, status pages, and team habits.
 So the goal isn't "what's cheapest this month?"
 It's "what can we adopt quickly now and still live with in 12-24 months?"
 That question matters even more if your team is building agent-assisted workflows around incidents.